20 Things to do in Verona (2024): Best places to visit + map

 The second option is the “Percorso delle quattro chiese” (translated as “Journey of the Four Churches”) ticket for €8, which gives you access to all 4 main churches in Verona – the Basilica of San Zeno, the Cathedral complex, the Basilica of Santa Anastasia and the Church of San Fermo.

-Opening hours: The Basilica of San Zeno is open daily from Monday to Saturday 9:00-18:00 and on Sundays and public holidays 13:00-18:00.
+Opening hours: The Basilica of San Zeno is open daily and opening hours vary according to the season – from March to October Monday to Friday 9:00-18:30, Saturday 9:00-18:00 and Sunday and holidays 13:30-18:30.

-Part of the Verona Card: Yes, free entry with Verona Card
+Part of the Verona Card: yes, free entry with Verona Card

 2. Città Antica